Financial Aid Options

 - Public Service Scholars are expected to take a substantial leadership role in the public interest community at the law school.
 Examples of activities that would fulfill this expectation are:

--assume a leadership role in PILF or other public interest organizations;
+o assume a leadership role in PILF or other public interest organizations; and

 Our financial aid program is made possible in part through the generosity of alumni and friends.
 Named scholarships